manili/MYTH-workshop/README.md

 ### Write register file

-Last but not least is the Write-back to register file process, also called WB step.
+Last but not least is the process of write-back to the register file, also called WB step.
+At the end of the day the results provided by the ALU needs to be commited to the register file to be used for the next cycles.
+The `RD` or destination register will provide the address of the register that needs to be written.
+This is the step number 6 in the schematic.

 ## Hands-on lab 5